nev3rm0re/pdfkit-grid/docs/intro.md

 Draws a list of passed in cells in a grid.
 See [API description](/api.md#module_pdfkitgrid.grid)

-You can find more detailed description of methods in the [API section](/api.md) of documentation.
+You can find more detailed description of methods and their arguments in the [API section](/api.md) of documentation.